Stock futures rebound ahead of GDP, jobless reports

 Oil prices fell back after surging 6% on Wednesday on concerns over disruptions to shipping from a skyscraper-sized cargo ship wedged across Egypt’s Suez Canal.

-Benchmark U.S. crude oil lost 77 cents to $60.43 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard for pricing oil, lost 64 cents to $63.77 per barrel.
+Benchmark U.S. crude oil lost $1.24 to $59.85 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard for pricing oil, lost $1.05 to $63.36 per barrel.

 Efforts continue to free the Ever Given, a Panama-flagged ship that carries cargo between Asia and Europe that ran aground Tuesday in the narrow, man-made canal dividing continental Africa from the Sinai Peninsula.